kubestellar/kubestellar/docs/content/direct/core-chart.md

   --set-json ITSes='[{"name":"its1"}]' \
   --set-json WDSes='[{"name":"wds1"}]'
 ```

-## Step-by-Step Installation Example
-For a detailed step-by-step installation guide with expected outputs, see [Step-by-Step Installation Guide](core-chart-step-by-step-installation.md).

 The core chart also supports the use of a pre-existing cluster (or any space, really) as an ITS.
 A specific application is to connect to existing OCM clusters.
 As an example, create a first local kind cluster with OCM installed in it: